-Once you've created your Strydal profile, you're probably wondering about the gear you need to get started.
+Once you've created your Strydal channel, you're probably wondering about the gear you need to get started.
 Good news!
 You probably own some of it you already.

-So we've collected a list of online teaching equipment that can help you deliver the best classes possible for your students.
+So we've collected a list of online teaching equipment that can help you deliver the best classes possible for your members.

 To keep things simple, we’ll suggest two options for filming your online classes: a smartphone, or your computer's webcam.